tModLoader/tModLoader/PortingNotes_1.4.5.md

 - TileLoader.DropCritterChance could be updated with LuckyClover chance.
 Also Lavafly/HellButterfly chance
 - TileID.Sets.SpreadsCrimson added.
 Need docs and possibly adjust biome spread logic.
 SpreadsHallow
 - OreRunner changed, new parameters should make the method more useful, need docs.
 Also in 1.4.4 OreRunner was missing a tileMoss check, so that might affect mods when fixed.
-- Update ExampleExposedGems.TileFrame to use the new CheckAndAdjustMultiDirectionalTile method.
-Document CheckAndAdjustMultiDirectionalTile as well.
 - NewProjectile now has a NewProjectileModifier parameter.
 How is it used?
 How should modders use it?
 Need to add it to Docs for each overload.
 - Code in Projectile claiming "// Moved to CombinedHooks.ModifyHitByProjectile" will need to be copied over again if that is still the intention.
 It seems that deadMansSweater is also nearby, should it also be commented?
 - Not sure about the order for "VanillaOnHitEffectsResume:" and other labels.
 SpawnHitVisuals method added in between existing patches.